top of page

 Original WWI U.S. Army ‘Breeches, Cotton, Khaki’ with an approximately 29-inch waist and 22-inch inseam.
 Intended to be worn with the cotton khaki service coat, they were made with a five-button fly (with the buttons marked ‘U.S. Army’ to the front), six belt loops, two front hip pockets, two rear pockets, a watch pocket in the waistband, an inside knee patch for wear, and laced knees.
 This style continued to be an issue item into WWII, but saw limited use.
 In issued but excellent condition. $100

-SONGS The Soldiers And Sailors SING.
-A small book of music and songs for soldiers to use in their down time and on the ships to and from Europe.
-Nice booklet, complete, good condition given the age. $20
+Original WWI era book "Songs The Soldiers And Sailors Sing".
+An assortment of popular songs for soldiers to sing in their down time and on the ships to and from Europe.
+Nice small book, complete, good condition. $20

 SOLD